saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 **If coresnap fails after the second step:**

-- Make a note of the error message that follows and attempt to manually run the full `ptrace` command listed after `Executing slave:` as the Coresnap user.
-This will help reveal any permissions issues with `ptrace` reading the coredump or generating the output file.
+- Note the following error message and attempt to manually run the full `ptrace` command listed after `Executing slave:` as the Coresnap user.
+This helps reveal permissions issues with `ptrace` reading the coredump or generating the output file.
 You can also refer to the Troubleshooting Tools section below.

 **If coresnap fails after the third step:**